MYTRAFFIC/mytraffic.github.io/README.md

 That means that links are a bit "tricky":
 - we use `<base target="_parent">` in the `<head>` to open links in the parent by default
 - external links are ok with the above setting
-- internal links for internal resources (js, css, images) must be relative (but don't use the `relative_url` liquid filter that will add the prefix we have on www.mytraffic.io)
+- internal links for internal resources (js, css, images) must be relative.
+But don't use the `relative_url` liquid filter that will add the prefix we have on www.mytraffic.io.
+Indeed the resources are hosted on github.io thus not using the /en/tech-post subpath we have on www.mytraffic.io.
 - internal links `<a href=` should point to the final resource on www.mytraffic.io (absolute url, here you can (should?) use the `absolute_url` filter)

 ### Render the site locally